DEVA8459/Nmaste-React/lec 5/Session 5 Theory.md

 A: `useState hook` is used to maintain the state in our React application.
 It keeps track of the state changes so basically useState has the ability to encapsulate local state in a functional component.
 The  useState hook is a special function that takes the `initial state` as an `argument` and `returns an array` of two entries.
  UseState encapsulate only singular value from the state, for multiple state need to have useState calls.

+ in layman language  -- use state is use to constantly update the state of the variable , because normal variable like const or var cannot update the state of the variable in react
 #### Syntax for useState hook
 ```
 const [state, setState] = useState(initialstate);